calm-workshop-2024/calm-workshop-2024.github.io/content/schedule.md

 # Workshop Schedule & Format

-The workshop will take place in **East Hall C** of the Vancouver Convention Centre on **December 14, 2024**.
+The workshop will take place in **East Exhibition Hall C** of the Vancouver Convention Centre on **December 14, 2024**.
 The workshop will be a hybrid event, with both in-person and virtual participation.
 The schedule is as follows:

 <div style="width: 100%; font-size: smaller; text-align: center; margin-bottom: 18px; margin-top: 18px;">